Professional Stuntwoman for Hire.

 She’s also appeared in Westworld, Brooklyn Nine-Nine, Supergirl, and The Leftovers, doubling a full roster of stars while keeping the physical storytelling seamless.
 Stunt fans probably caught her utility work in Avatar: The Way of Water — and rumor is, she’s back for Avatar: Fire and Ash in 2025.
 Makes sense.
 She’s the kind of movie stunt expert who brings dependability with the danger.

 Mallory’s not one to self-promote.
 But coordinators notice.
 Directors trust her.
 And fellow stuntwomen?
 They know she shows up prepped, and with zero ego.
-That’s the kind of behind-the-scenes stunts that make a production actually work.
+That’s the kind of person you want to help make a production work.

-She’s a proud member of SAG-AFTRA, a proud member of the Stuntwomen’s Association of Motion Pictures, and listed on legit stunt directories as a go-to female stunt double for projects across film, TV, commercials, mocap—you name it.
+She’s a proud member of SAG-AFTRA, a proud member of the Stuntwomen’s Association of Motion Pictures, and listed on legit stunt directories as a go-to female stunt coordinator and stunt double for projects across film, TV, commercials, Motion Capture, you name it... and off-camera?
+You can bet Mallory is always moving, training, and staying ready for whatever epic opportunity comes next.

-Want to see where she’s been (and what she’s survived)?
+Want to see where she’s been?
 Take a deep dive into Mallory Thompson’s IMDb to check out her full filmography.

 The Stuntwomen's Association of Motion Pictures (SWAMP) is the pioneering and longest-standing women's stunt team in history.
 Comprised of elite female stunt performers, coordinators, and second-unit directors, SWAMP champions safety, professionalism, and excellence across the entertainment industry.
 Their members have performed daring, high-risk stunts in many iconic blockbuster films and TV shows.
 Known for their immense contributions to the stunt and action world, SWAMP continues to influence the industry.
 For bookings or interviews, SWAMP remains a key resource for the finest in stunt performance.